Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Ruy Lopez

-The Ruy Lopez (/ rɔɪ, ˈruːi /; Spanish: [ˈruj ˈlopeθ]), [1] also called the Spanish Opening or Spanish Game, is a chess opening characterised by the moves: 1. e4 e5 2.
+The Ruy Lopez (/ r ɔɪ, ˈ r uː i /; Spanish: [ˈruj ˈlopeθ]), [1] also called the Spanish Opening or Spanish Game, is a chess opening characterised by the moves: .
+1. e4 e5 2.
 Nf3 Nc6 3.
-Bb5 The Ruy Lopez is named after 16th-century Spanish priest Ruy López de Segura who recommended it for White in his book on chess.
+Bb5.
+The Ruy Lopez is named after 16th-century Spanish priest Ruy López de Segura who recommended it for White in his book on chess.
 It is one of the most popular openings, with many variations.
-In the .

 Video:
 [![](https://tse4.mm.bing.net/th?id=OVP.QHTjQX9fUfAYuLf5BV0cRwHgFo&pid=Api)](https://www.youtube.com/watch?v=xD0iTgHMQVQ)